Articles of Incorporation

-All powers necessary for the governance of the Association shall be vested in an Executive Committee.
+All powers necessary for the governance of the Association shall be vested in the Board of Directors.

-The Executive Committee shall be made up of at least six and a maximum of fourteen volunteer voting members of the Association from the Manufacturer and Distributor categories identified in article V (Voting and Quorum), with a minimum of two CLIEDIS Principal Representatives from each category.
+The Board of Directors shall be made up of at least six and a maximum of fourteen volunteer voting members of the Association from the Manufacturer and Distributor categories identified in article V (Voting and Quorum), with a minimum of two CLIEDIS Principal Representatives from each category.

-All decisions of the Association shall be made by simple weighted majority vote of the Executive Committee.
+All decisions of the Association shall be made by simple majority vote of the Board of Directors.

 b.
 Nomination Committee

-The Executive Committee shall elect a Nomination Committee, composed of at least three Executive Committee members.
-The Nomination Committee shall solicit nominations to the CLIEDIS Executive Committee, taking into account the need for a wide range of experience on the Executive Committee.
+The Board of Directors shall elect a Nomination Committee, composed of at least three board members.
+The Nomination Committee shall solicit nominations to the CLIEDIS Board of Directors, taking into account the need for a wide range of experience on the Board of Directors.

-Nominations, in addition to those submitted by the Nomination Committee, may be made by written petition signed by three or more members and submitted at least 45 days prior to the Annual General Meeting to elect the Executive Committee for distribution to the members.
+Nominations, in addition to those submitted by the Nomination Committee, may be made by written petition signed by three or more members and submitted at least 45 days prior to the Annual General Meeting to elect the Board of Directors for distribution to the members.

 The Nomination Committee shall notify the membership, not later than 30 days prior to the date of any Annual General Meeting of the slate of candidates.

-Each Executive Committee member shall be elected at an Annual General Meeting by a simple weighted majority vote of the members of the Association in attendance or represented by proxy from the slate of candidates put forward by the Nomination Committee.
+Each board member shall be elected at an Annual General Meeting by a simple majority vote of the members of the Association in attendance or represented by proxy from the slate of candidates put forward by the Nomination Committee.

-In the event that a new Executive Committee does not get voted in by the members of the Association, the Executive Committee will remain in place until such time as a new Executive Committee can be chosen.
+In the event that a new Board of Directors does not get voted in by the members of the Association, the current Board of Directors will remain in place until such time as a new Board of Directors can be chosen.

-The Executive Committee shall adopt and publish for the members a set of Bylaws not in conflict with these Articles of Association which shall govern the Association.
+The Board of Directors shall adopt and publish for the members a set of Bylaws not in conflict with these Articles of Incorporation which shall govern the Association.

 IX: Annual General Meeting

-An Annual Meeting of the members of the Association shall be held within the first 180 days of each fiscal year end of the Association at such time and place as may be selected by the Executive Committee.
+An Annual Meeting of the members of the Association shall be held within the first 180 days of each fiscal year end of the Association at such time and place as may be selected by the Board of Directors.
 The Executive Director of the Association shall provide the members with notice of each meeting at least thirty days prior to the date of the meeting.

-Meetings for the furtherance of the objectives of this Association may be called by the Executive Committee at stated times, or from time to time at their discretion, and the programme of such meetings shall be arranged by the Executive Committee.
+Meetings for the furtherance of the objectives of this Association may be called by the Board of Directors at stated times, or from time to time at their discretion, and the programme of such meetings shall be arranged by the Board of Directors.

-Any member may request that the Executive Committee bring up for discussion at any meeting, except the Annual General Meeting, any matter related to the purpose of the Association in which he/she may be interested.
+Any member may request that the Board of Directors bring up for discussion at any meeting, except the Annual General Meeting, any matter related to the purpose of the Association in which he/she may be interested.